ADA-ANU/ADA_Research_Data_Tools/ADA_DRAT_v2/README.md

 #### Save breakpoint
 Save as breakpoint function, will collect all parameters that DRAT has and store it as R Data Serialization R Data Serialization (.rds) file.
 You can upload the saved data file in in the load data screen to recover the work process.

-(Tina: It would be good if each screen had a save work button)

 #### Save data and syntax